Through travel and interacting with various cultures, Robert Odell has gained invaluable life experiences.

-While growing up, I remember spending much time running and playing in the schoolyard.
-As a youngster, although I was somewhat short, I was a swift runner.
-Only a few kids my age were able to beat me running.
+While growing up, I remember running and playing in the schoolyard.
+Although I was short, I was a swift runner as a youngster.
+Only a few kids my age could beat me running.

-I remember having a friend who was even shorter than I was, but he was a pretty fast runner himself.
-We all used to enjoy seeing him run and were amazed at how quickly his legs could move.
+I remember having a friend who was even shorter than me, but he was a fast runner.
+We all enjoyed seeing him run and marveled at how quickly his legs could move.
 I still harbor memories of how, as youngsters, we spent a lot of time running around in the neighborhood with friends, throwing rocks, and enjoying childhood games.
 My younger brother was a very skilled rock thrower.
 He eventually became a pitcher on our little league baseball team.

 Play is the highest form of research.

 — Albert Einstein